mcarr-and/go-gin-marshalling/README.md

 The project is a backend service that represents a music store with an in-memory database.

+Istio ingress and networking on the [main branch](https://github.com/mcarr-and/go-gin-otelcollector/tree/main)

+Nginx-ingress ingress and networking is on the [nginx-ingress branch](https://github.com/mcarr-and/go-gin-otelcollector/tree/nginx-ingress)

 ### OpenTelemetry Collector

 Sends data to the following services: